bodxxx/react-game-find-orcs/README.md

 # React Game "Find and destroy orcs"
 ## It was made by video on YouTube https://youtu.be/K9cLqD5Gy7c
-## Thansk to Itera and Vitalii Ruban for free online courses for React beginners
+## Thanks Itera and Vitalii Ruban for free online courses for React beginners
 ### There's a bug I couldn't fix.
 But the app is working.
 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/react-ts-7mz3pp)